From colorful fishing villages to organic farms, the Venetian lagoon is filled with must-see islands that are worth a day trip from Venice.

-Burano is a tiny fishing village in the Venetian Lagoon famous for its brightly painted homes and its tradition of lace making.
+Burano is a tiny fishing village famous for its colorful homes and its tradition of delicate lace making.

-The rows of colorful houses – in every shade of the rainbow – are every photographer’s dream.
+The rows of houses in every shade of the rainbow are a photographer’s dream.
 Wander down the canals to admire this kaleidoscope.
-And explore the quaint shops, magnificent churches and restaurants that dot the island.
+And explore the quaint shops, historic churches and tempting seafood restaurants that dot the island.

 Historians say Burano’s houses were painted bright to guide fishermen through the foggy lagoon on their way home.
-Others claim the different colors were meant to help the fishermen (after they’ve had one too many) find their own houses.
+Others claim the different colors helped the fishermen (after they’ve had one too many) find their own house.

-Known as the “Garden of the Doge,” Sant’Erasmo’s farms and vineyards supplied the city and its ruling class with food since the 16th century.
+Known as the “Garden of the Doge,” Sant’Erasmo’s farms and vineyards supplied the city with food since the 16th century.

 Peddle around the island to best experience its natural beauty.
 Stop by some local farms and pick up a few regional specialties.
-From vineyards crafting prosecco and local honey producers making Miele del Doge (Italy’s best honey), to farms selling cut flowers and violet artichokes, the island is a vast departure from the bustle of Venice.
+From vineyards crafting prosecco and local honey producers making Miele del Doge (Italy’s best honey), to farms selling cut flowers and violet artichokes, the island is an oasis from the Venice crowds.